 - Finally, but no less important, the subtle white stripe is in recognition of our family’s support as Jacobites for the Royal House of Stuart.

 It is therefore with the full consent and agreement of the Chief that the Carruthers Red (STR 11700) is the official Clan Carruthers tartan.
-Although all kiltmakers can make you a kilt or trews to order, they would have to order stock in.
+Although all kiltmakers can make you a kilt or trews to order, they would have to order stock directly from our weavers.

-However, the tartan is available directly from the House of Edgar in Scotland to all of our name and derivations of the same, through our stockists:-
+Although, the tartan is available directly from the House of Edgar in Scotland to all of our name and derivations of the same through any kiltmaker, listed below are our preferred kiltmakers:-

-5 Church Crescent, Dumfries, Dumfries and Galloway, DG1 1DF, Scotland.
+5 Church Crescent, Dumfries, Dumfries and Galloway, DG1 1DF

 Tel: 01387 250250